ashishraste/unsw/README.md

 #### Improvements
 - [x] For string_processor : Generic merge-sort routine to process strings (or any set of characters) read from a file.
+- [x] Multi-threading for writing into a file.
+Result : no significant improvement over a single-threaded process.
+Same amount of time and CPU cycles are taken for writing a given chunk of strings to a file.

 ---